mfem/PyMFEM/INSTALL.md

 `--with-cuda-hypre`. `--cuda-arch` can be used to specify cuda compute capablility.
 (See table in https://en.wikipedia.org/wiki/CUDA#Supported_GPUs)

-CUDA needs to be installed separately and nvcc must be found in PATH (Example: https://github.com/mfem/PyMFEM/blob/e1466a6a/.github/workflows/build-and-test-callable.yml#L111-L122).
+CUDA needs to be installed separately and nvcc must be found in PATH ([Example] (https://github.com/mfem/PyMFEM/blob/e1466a6a/.github/workflows/build-and-test-callable.yml#L111-L122)).

 (examples)
 ```shell